ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - Attached to the Airworthiness Certificate.
   For Experimental or Special light-sport aircraft, the operating limitations are attached to the Special Airworthiness Certificate (Form 8130-7) for the aircraft.

+- <span style="color:green"> No person may operate an aircraft in formation flight </span>
+- except by prior arrangement with the pilot in command of each aircraft.
+No person may operate an aircraft in formation flight except by arrangement with the pilot in command of each aircraft in the formation.

+- <span style="color:green"> Under what condition, if any, may a pilot allow a person who is obviously under the influence of drugs to be carried aboard an aircraft? </span>
+- In an emergency or if the person is a medical patient under proper care.
+The PIC may carry a person who is under the influence of drugs in an emergency, or as long as they are a medical patient under proper care.

+- <span style="color:green"> Outside controlled airspace, the minimum flight visibility requirement for VFR flight above 1,200 feet AGL and below 10,000 feet MSL during daylight hours is </span>
+- 1 mile.
+  During the day, Class G airspace requires 1 mile flight visibility when above 1,200' AGL and below 10,000' MSL if the pilot has a private or higher certificate.

 #### Regulations under FAR 43